top of page

 acrylic on canvas

-Birdsong in situ: One of the strengths of this piece is the sense of tranquility it imparts, inviting viewers into a peaceful natural moment enhanced by subtle surreal touches.
+"Birdsong" in situ: One of the strengths of this piece is the sense of tranquility it imparts, inviting viewers into a peaceful natural moment enhanced by subtle surreal touches.
 The brushwork feels light and fluid, especially in the water and floral sections, which adds to the overall dreamlike quality of the scene.

 "Earth on Fire"